Search within the page

-- Can you tell me how I can use light therapy to boost testosterone?
+- Can you tell me how to use light therapy to boost testosterone?

 - Can you tell me how to use red light therapy to help with oral health?

-- What's so special about red light therapy LEDs?
+- What is so special about red light therapy LEDs?

-- What is the difference between these red light devices and grow lights that gardeners use?
+- What is the difference between these red light devices and grow lights used by gardeners?

 - What is the difference between Red Light Therapy, Photobiomodulation, LLLT and Light Therapy?

 - What is the difference between red light and sunlight?
-Will I not get the benefits of red light therapy by being in the sun?
+Will I not get the benefits of red light therapy from being in the sun?